Bank import type codes

 A BAI2 file contains multiple record types in a specific structure.
 Each file contains one File header (type 01) and one File trailer (type 99), but can contain multiple groups.
 Each group has a Group header (type 02) and a Group trailer (type 98).
 Within each group pair, there can be multiple Accounts (types 03 and 49) that contain the Transaction detail (type 16) followed by single or multiple Continuation lines (type 88).

-The annotated sample below highlights the nesting structure of a BAI2 file that contains one group and two accounts.
+The image below highlights the nesting structure of a BAI2 file that contains one group and two accounts.

 The first two digits of each line followed by a comma identify the Record type.